GeanoFee/geanos-phantom-performance/README.md

 - **Crash Proof:** If your server crashes mid-operation, the original data remains untouched.
 Stripping only occurs after a confirmed successful backup.

 ## Technical Summary
-Geano's Phantom Performance operates by intercepting the Foundry VTT `Actor` class methods to inject its "Smart Proxy" layer.
+Geano's Phantom Performance operates by intercepting the FoundryVTT `Actor` class methods to inject its "Smart Proxy" layer.
 It utilizes a `flags` based system to track state (`isPhantom`, `backingId`) and relies on standard Foundry Document methods (`update`, `create`, `delete`) to ensure data integrity is maintained within the `world-phantom-storage` compendium.